 Neuropsychological and Neurodevelopmental Evaluations Across the Lifespan

-Dr. Huffman strives to help neurodivergent individuals identify and enhance their strengths and overcome their obstacles at home, work and/or school.
+Dr. Huffman specializes in helping neurodivergent individuals enhance their strengths and overcome their obstacles at home, work, and school.

 Children, adolescents, and adults are referred to Dr. Huffman for the following concerns: ADHD, Autism Spectrum, PDA, Dyslexia, Dysgraphia, Dyscalculia, Dyspraxia, Nonverbal Learning Disability, Tic Disorders/Tourette's, Sensory issues, Concussion, and Giftedness/Twice Exceptional profiles.
 Referrals often come from pediatricians, psychiatrists, parents, therapists, and schools.